Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 Workplace Drug Testing Training

-The training cost covers staff education on sample handling, chain of custody protocols, and legal compliance.
+The training cost covers staff education on sample handling, chain-of-custody protocols, and legal compliance.
 This training is essential to avoid invalid tests, protect employee rights, and maintain accreditation. £800 in training has been applied to most of the testing methods.
 This cost usually applies to a team of staff members involved in sample collection and oversight.
 Most providers offer group training sessions.
 This training includes instruction on proper sample handling, legal compliance, privacy protocols, and documentation procedures.
-Investing in group training ensures consistency across your team and reduces the risk of errors that could invalidate results or expose your organization to liability.
+Investing in group training ensures consistency across your team and reduces the risk of errors that could invalidate results or expose your organisation to liability.

 Facility Prep Labour